-The workshop is scheduled to begin on the evening of Friday 17 November 2017 and to finish around 1pm on Sunday 19 November 2017.
+The workshop is scheduled to begin on Saturday 18 November 2017 and to finish around 1pm on Sunday 19 November 2017.
 We welcome participation from PhD students, postdoctoral researchers and faculty.
 The workshop consists of presentations from three invited speakers, alongside presentations from participants in a single general session: as this is a workshop, we have decided there will be no parallel sessions.
 We anticipate being able to accept a maximum of 20 papers; however, there will be some limited additional space for workshop participants who wish to attend without presenting.
 The seminar is to be held at the School of Philosophy, Psychology and Language Sciences, at the University of Edinburgh.

 We anticipate the fee for the workshop to be low (no more than £50) and will include refreshments and an opening drinks reception.
 A workshop dinner is also planned, and further details will be provided in due course.

 The invited speakers are:

 Submission deadline: 25 August 2017